 To Our Employees: Fostering Innovation and Inclusion

-More than two decades ago, BioMarin began by embracing difference – acknowledging and addressing the unmet medical needs of people with rare genetic diseases.
+More than two decades ago, BioMarin began by embracing difference – acknowledging and addressing the unmet medical needs of people with genetic diseases.
 Today, this ethos extends across our company, where we believe in fostering a diverse and inclusive community of employees.
 We seek diverse perspectives and value contributions from those with a broad spectrum of backgrounds, education, personalities, skill sets, experiences, and knowledge.
-At BioMarin, we are passionate about making a big impact on rare patient populations, and this takes the widest possible range of ideas.
+At BioMarin, we are passionate about transforming lives through genetic discovery, and this takes the widest possible range of ideas.
 To find solutions for the patients we serve, our workforce must represent diversity in all its forms.

 - Understand, support, and celebrate our differences in race, ethnicity, gender, age, religion, disability, and sexual orientation